devloop0/spectre-lang/MIPS_AST_backend_README.md

 also avoiding using a stack machine implementation.
 As a result, there might be some register coloring problems or inefficiencies.
 Note that this backend is not currently optimizing.

-The following sections describe from future work that could done on this backend (this is separate from the current AST -> IR -> assembly backend discussed in length above).
+The following sections describe toggling configurations for this backend (including how to turn it on, since it is off by default), and future work that could done on this backend (this is separate from the current AST -> IR -> assembly backend discussed in length in the other README).

 ## Toggling the Backends
 I've hidden the old MIPS backend behind a toggle-able `BACKEND` macro.
 Note that `BACKEND_IR` is the one that is currently being worked on and is the default